 Thank you for your interest in entering our program.
 We offer a safe home for mothers who desire to prepare an independent life for their new families.
 To be eligible for our program, you must be: Pregnant, 18 years or older, without guardianship of any other children.
-Check out a short video of a former Expect Hope mama!

 This is what you would receive as a resident of Expect Hope: